jaymarnz/bluview/README.md

 #### Android
 1. Put index.html in Google Drive or on the phone itself
 2. Navigate to the index.html file either within Google Drive or using the Files app
-3. Click on the file's menu and choose Open with->Chrome
+3. Click on the file's menu and choose Open with -> Chrome

 #### iOS (tested on iPad)
 1. Install Microsoft Edge (it seems it might be the only mainstream browser on iOS that will open local html files)
 2. Put index.html in One Drive, Google Drive or download locally
 3. Use the files app to navigate to the file
-4. Click and hold on the index.html file and choose Share->Edge
+4. Click and hold on the index.html file and choose Share -> Edge

 ## Configuration
 The first time you open the page it will show a configuration screen.
 All you need to do is enter the IP address of your player.
 You'll find it in the BluOS app under Help -> Diagnostics.
 You usually only need to do this once but if for some reason the IP address changes you can get back to the configuration screen by touching or clicking anywhere on the clock screen when nothing is playing.